What is Fat Transfer?

 People with bleeding disorders, or those who are diabetic, are not suitable candidates for the procedure.
 Additionally, people who are extremely thin, with inadequate donor fat sites, should not undergo this procedure.

-Consultation at MSI
+Fat Transfer Consultation at MSI

 During your consultation with Prof. Moawad, a complete medical history is taken in order to evaluate the general health of the patient.
 A careful examination is conducted; examine those areas to be worked on.
-You are provided full details of the procedure, including the type of anesthesia to be used (local anesthesia for donor/recipient sites usually is sufficient).
+You are provided full details of the procedure, including the type of anesthesia to be used (local anesthesia for donor/recipient sites usually is enough).
 Additionally, Prof. Moawad will cover any possible risks and/or complications associated with the procedure and discuss realistically what results you can expect.
 Depending on each case, Prof Moawad may advise having Botox injections to enhance results: when combined, both procedures give impressive results.
 Botox is effective for the upper part the face (dynamic wrinkles), while fat transfer is suitable for augmenting the nasolabial, lips chin, cheeks and areas around the eyes.
-Another advantage of Botox is that muscles are relaxed with less movement, thus the fat grafting is maintained in areas longer.
+Another advantage of Botox is that muscles are relaxed with less movement, thus the fat injection is maintained in areas longer.

 How do I prepare before surgery?